We spent a lot of time on matte finishes, and here is what we found:

 When the solvents rise to the surface, they pull up all the small particles of matting agent that you had mixed in.
 They sit on the surface and alter the top coat.
 Often these matting agents are tiny tiny particles of wax.
 But there are other ones too they have scary warning on the packaging.

-Wear a dust mask if you use these additives.
+Wear a respirator if you use these additives.

 Also, the amount of stirring that you do makes a difference.
 When you mix in the matting powder into the epoxy resin, if you stir for 3 minutes vs 10 you may have different results.